-Romania: Iernut project deadline extension proposed4.
-January 2021. / SEE Energy News
+Romania: Iernut project deadline extension proposed, SEE Energy News

 The agreed deadline for the completion of the project expired on 26 December.
 Romanian natural gas producer Romgaz said that it would not grant an extension of the deadline for the completion of the construction of a gas-fired unit at the existing TPP Iernut, which was proposed by project’s contractors – Spanish Duro Felguera and local Romelectro.
 The statement from Romgaz said that it will identify the necessary solutions to complete and commission the combined cycle unit at Iernut and will inform of its decision at a later date.